nycmeshnet/docs/content/installs/cpe/index.md

 ---
-title: "Supernode 1 CPE"
+title: "Pauiring with Supernode 1"
 ---

-Members can buy their own cpe on Amazon etc. We can swap it with a preconfigured one on site to save time.
+Members can buy their own Radios/Antennas/Routers.
+We can swap it with a preconfigured one on site to save time.

 The following is a detailed explanation.
 Please go to [hardware/config](/hardware/config/#lbe-client) for much easier instructions.